apache/arrow/docs/source/developers/contributing.rst

 No one likes having bugs in their software, and in an ideal world, all bugs would get fixed as soon as they were reported.
 However, time and attention are finite, especially in an open-source project where most contributors are participating in their spare time.
+All contributors in Apache projects are volunteers and act as individuals, even if they are contributing to the project as part of their job responsibilities.

 In order for your bug to get prompt attention, there are things you can do to make it easier for contributors to reproduce and fix it.
 When you're reporting a bug, please help us understand the issue by providing, to the best of your ability,